- Bring your Business to Florida

 Per Florida Statute 288.980, the Florida Defense Alliance (FDA), is an organization within Enterprise Florida, Inc. (EFI), designated as the organization to ensure that Florida, its resident military bases and missions, and its military host communities are in competitive positions as the United States continues its defense realignment, and base structure adjustment, as well as efforts with the defense industrial base.
 The defense alliance shall serve as an overall advisory body for defense-related activities of EFI.
 The FDA may receive funding from appropriations made for that purpose administered by the department.

-The FDA is a grassroots consortium of representatives of defense-related organizations including federal, state, and local government as well as the defense industry, economic development organization and other interested parties who come together in order to protect, promote and enhance the military value of Florida installations and missions.
-The FDA establishes working groups as required to prepare for the future.
+The FDA is a grassroots consortium of representatives of defense-related organizations including federal, state, and local government as well as the defense industry, economic development organizations and other interested parties who come together in order to protect, promote and enhance the military value of Florida’s installations and missions.
+The FDA has established the Mission Sustainment and Family Support Working Groups, as required, to prepare for the future.
 Looking to take steps towards understanding the Florida Defense Alliance?
-Email email@example.com to sign up for the FDA daily news clips.
+Email firstname.lastname@example.org to sign up for the FDA daily news clips.
 View some of our FDA resources below:

 Mission Sustainment Working Group Chair